Co-Founder & Executive Director

 Dantes is a member of the inaugural class of Sistema Fellows at the New England Conservatory, graduating in 2010.
 As a Sistema Fellow he spent one year studying non-profit management and El Sistema, including two months in Venezuela where he taught, performed and observed.
 It was during the Sistema Fellows Program that he co-founded the Atlanta Music Project.

-As Executive Director of AMP, Dantes has raised nearly one million dollars for the organization and has grown programming to 150 students, 15 teaching artists and four sites.
+As Executive Director of AMP, Dantes has raised over one million dollars for the organization and has grown programming to 150 students, 15 teaching artists and four sites.

 Dantes holds a Bachelor of Music in Bassoon Performance from McGill University in Montreal, Canada.
 He graduated from McGill in 2005, receiving the award for “Outstanding Performance in Bassoon.”
 He then earned a Master of Music in Bassoon Performance from the Yale University School of Music, studying with Frank Morelli and graduating in 2007.
 In 2009 he completed a Performance Certificate at Carnegie Mellon University.